This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Freeze Bananas (whole!)

 This is my preferred method for freezing bananas because it requires minimal effort.
-Many recipes require either a whole banana or half of a banana, so keeping the banana intact when you freeze it will make measuring easier later.
+Many recipes call for either a whole or half banana, so keeping the banana intact when you freeze it will make measuring easier later.

 To freeze a whole banana: